 Turn Loose the Swans

-There are albums you respect, there are albums you return to, and then there are albums that form part of your internal architecture.
+There are albums you respect and return to, and then there are albums that form part of your internal architecture.

 In sitting down to put this together, something became very clear very quickly: it is difficult to properly explain a thirty-year connection with an album.
 Any album.